yym68686/uni-api/README.md

 - How should I configure different timeouts for different endpoints or streaming modes?

+For Rust `/v1/chat/completions` streaming requests, `keepalive_interval` sends SSE comments (`: keepalive`) while waiting for upstream output, during failover, and between complete SSE events.
+The setting follows the same provider/global and model-name matching rules as `model_timeout`; nonpositive values disable heartbeats, and values greater than `model_timeout` are ignored.
+Heartbeats do not reset upstream timeouts or mark an attempt successful.
+Before real content, reasoning, tool output, or a finish reason, timeout and stream failures still retry and apply configured channel cooldown.
+Once real output is sent, failures end that stream and cool the channel without replaying the request.
+Streaming `model_timeout` is a first-output deadline; configure `timeout_policy.idle` and `timeout_policy.total` separately to limit pauses and the full stream lifetime.

+Before the first heartbeat, exhausted attempts return an HTTP error.
+After a heartbeat starts an HTTP 200 stream, exhausted attempts emit `data: {"error": {..., "status_code": 504}}` (with the actual failure status) and close without a success `[DONE]`.
+Clients must handle SSE errors as well as HTTP status codes.
+Heartbeats are never inserted into a partially received SSE event.

 Use `timeout_policy` when timeout depends on endpoint, stream mode, semantic request type, provider, engine, model, method, or role. `model_timeout` is still supported as the backward-compatible fallback; `timeout_policy` is the more precise rule system.

 ```yaml